Drew Remenda

 Drew Remenda (born April 13, 1962) is a Canadian former hockey coach, radio broadcaster, and television hockey analyst.
 He currently is a radio and television broadcaster for the San Jose Sharks.
-He served as colour commentator for television broadcasts of San Jose Sharks games on CSN California, as well as the co-host of The Green Zone with Jamie Nye and Drew Remenda for CKOM in Saskatoon.
+He served as colour commentator for television broadcasts of San Jose Sharks games on NBC Sports California, as well as the co-host of The Green Zone with Jamie Nye and Drew Remenda for CKOM in Saskatoon.
 Remenda has also served as a commentator along with his broadcast partner Randy Hahn for the video games NHL 2K9 and NHL 2K10.
-Remenda worked the 2022 Stanley Cup Playoffs for TNT.
+Remenda worked the 2022 and 2026 Stanley Cup Playoffs for TNT.

 Coaching career

 As a coach, Remenda got his start as a video coordinator for Hockey Canada in the 1980s, providing support for Canada's national team and the Canadian Amateur Hockey Association.
 He served as coach for the University of Calgary's hockey team for the 1989–90 season before being hired as an assistant coach for the San Jose Sharks expansion team.
 Remenda served as an assistant coach for the Sharks from 1991 to 1995, then spent a year as the head coach of the Sharks' minor league affiliate the Kansas City Blades.